opendoor-labs/docusign_api/README.md

   @api = DocusignApi.new username: 'username', password: 'password', integrator_key: 'abc1234', login_url: 'https://demo.docusign.net/restapi/v2/login_information'
 ```

-Use the API, the DocusignApi instance will return [curb](https://github.com/taf2/curb) responses.
+Use the API, the DocusignApi instance will return a [curb](https://github.com/taf2/curb) response.

+The library will log you in when initialized and will prefix the pathname with the correct endpoint for your account determined by the login process.

 Examples:
+>>>>>>> readme

 ### GET
 Get a list of your account's templates